On Typesetting Engines: A Programmer's Perspective

 - No native pagination: HTML & CSS is not designed for paginated documents, hence it does not provide first class utility to export to PDF

-- Poor line breaking: as mentioned, plain HTML & CSS do not implement Knuth Plass line breaking algorithm
+- Poor line breaking: as mentioned, HTML & CSS do not implement Knuth Plass line breaking algorithm

 - Extra effort needed for CJK typesetting: HTML & CSS needs extra libraries and effort in order to follow CJK best typesetting practices